 Can you think of a way of cleaning dirty water using the sun?
 How about getting salt out of water using the sun?
-In this activity, you will be making a "solar still" that is able to do just that!
-Let’s get started!
+In this activity, you will be making a "solar still" that's able to do just that!

 What You Do:

 - Cover the basin with the plastic wrap.
-Make sure that it is secured tightly at the edges.
+Make sure that it's secured tightly at the edges.
 Use a string or rubber band to seal off the edges.

 - Place a stone in the middle of the plastic wrap just above your collecting jar.

 - Carefully move your solar still into the sun and let it sit for about half and hour.

 - After a few hours, when you take your solar still apart, taste the water in the collecting jar.
 What happened?
 Did you notice drops of water appearing on the inside of the plastic?
 Where did they come from?

-- Try to think about and describe the two changes of state that have occurred to the water that collects in the collecting jar.
+- Try to think about and describe the two changes of state that have occurred to the water retained in the collecting jar.

-When water evaporates it leaves all of it’s impurities behind.
+When water evaporates it leaves all of its impurities behind.
 If there are any bacteria or dissolved salts, they are left behind in the basin.
 Only pure water evaporates and is condensed on the plastic.
-This is why the water in the collecting jar is not salty.
+That's why the water in the collecting jar is not salty!